-MEASURE PROPORTION (as at 30 June 2021) Women full-time permanent employees 43.75% (seven of sixteen) Women senior executive roles 20% (one of five) Women directors 16.7% (one of six)
+MEASURE PROPORTION (as at 30 June 2022) Women full-time permanent employees 50% (six of twelve) Women senior executive roles 0% (NIL of three) Women directors 16.7% (one of six)

 The Company defines "senior executives" as being the CEO and the CEO's direct reports.
-After the reporting period, one of Horizon's senior executives ceased employment, such that the proportion of women in senior executive roles increased to 25% (one of four).
+During the reporting period, one of Horizon's senior executives ceased employment, such that the proportion of women in senior executive roles reduced to 0%.